 Computing at Herne Junior School intends to develop ‘thinkers of the future’ through a modern, ambitious and relevant education in Computing.
 Technology is everywhere and will play a pivotal part in students' lives; therefore, the vision for computing is for all children to leave our school educated and prepared to lead a life in an ever-changing digital world.
 We aim to achieve this by equipping them with computational thinking skills and developing their digital creativity.
 It is important to us that the children understand how to use this technology in a positive, responsible and safe way as well as a tool for learning and as a means to express themselves.
 Our aim is to provide a Computing curriculum that is broad and balanced encompassing computer science, information technology and digital literacy, which allow children the opportunities to further develop their presentation skills in a range of software.
 Computing is incorporated across the whole curriculum to make learning creative and accessible.

-In addition to the three main strands of the Computing curriculum, Online Safety is a regular feature of our curriculum and its delivery is adapted to the needs of the year group, ensuring that children feel confident when using computers and the Internet and know what to do if they come across something inappropriate that may make them feel uncomfortable.
+In addition, our Online Safety units provide each year group with a bespoke curriculum to suit their individual needs (based upon the apps and games they are exposed to).
+We also aim to ensure that children feel confident and safe when using computers and the Internet; we educate them to know what to do if they come across something inappropriate that may make them feel uncomfortable.